What are the Office of Field Experiences hours of operations?

 Why do Teacher Candidates need to take and pass the PRAXIS exams(s) in all appropriate certification areas before they can student teach?

 - All Education Departments require Teacher Education Candidates to take and pass the PRAXIS exams(s) in all appropriate certification areas before student teaching because a passing score(s) on the PRAXIS exams(s) is required by the state for certification.
-Passing PRAXIS scores must be submitted to the Office of Certification by August 1st for student teaching in the fall semester and January 1st for student teaching in the spring semester.
+Official, passing PRAXIS scores must be submitted to the Office of Education Enrollment and Certification by August 1st for student teaching in the fall semester and January 1st for student teaching in the spring semester.

 Are the events in the Office of Field Experiences that students have to attend throughout the school year mandatory?